Disposal of unwanted medicines

 Q. I have been told that I must undertake a pre-acceptance audit before my waste contractor can collect unwanted medicines from my pharmacy.
 The waste contractor has offered to undertake the audit on my behalf, but there is a charge.
 Is this required?

 The requirement to submit a pre-acceptance waste audit came into force on 1st July 2013.
-Waste Contractors may offer (for a fee) to provide support in carrying out a waste audit at the pharmacy, but there is no obligation to accept such offers.
+Waste contractors may offer (for a fee) to provide support in carrying out a waste audit at the pharmacy, but there is no obligation to accept such offers.
 Whoever conducts the audit, it is the community pharmacy owner that is responsible for its accuracy and completeness.
-For more information, please visit our Pre-Acceptance Waste Audit page.

-Q. Can medicines be returned to a pharmacy from GP surgeries and nursing homes?
+Q. Can medicines be returned to a pharmacy from GP practices and nursing homes?

 Yes.
 The exemption for the temporary storage of waste in pharmacies does not differentiate between the different sources of waste.
 But there are a number of factors that must be taken into account:

-First, there has been no change to the service specification for Essential Service 3 – Disposal of unwanted drugs.
+First, there has been no change to the service specification for Disposal of unwanted medicines.
 This means pharmacies are only obliged to accept unwanted medicines from households (including residential homes).
-As NHS England’s obligation to arrange disposal of waste extends only to the Essential Service 3, it follows that NHS England may decide that it will not fund the removal from pharmacies of waste originating from nursing homes / GP surgeries etc. If a pharmacy does decide that it will accept such waste, check with NHS England whether this can be included in the NHS England arranged waste disposal.
+As NHS England’s obligation to arrange disposal of waste extends only to the Essential service, it follows that NHS England may decide that it will not fund the removal from pharmacies of waste originating from nursing homes/GP practices, etc. If a pharmacy does decide that it will accept such waste, check with NHS England whether this can be included in the NHS England arranged waste disposal.

 Secondly, waste from these sites is subject to stringent controls: